PufferFinance/website-docs/docs/strategies.md

 **Allocating ETH to strategies**

 The protocol will receive ETH from staker deposits, smoothing commitments, and restaking rewards.
-- governance picks with goal of diversification
-- dont want too much to flow to untested AVSs
-- we use weighted round robin where schedule is picked through governance
-- heres example
+An essential duty of the PufferProtocol contract is to allocate this ETH to various strategies based on their risk-reward profiles, potential returns, and the evolving landscape of the Eigenlayer restaking ecosystem.

+Puffer employs a weighted round-robin allocation schedule, determined by governance, that rotates validator assignments to strategies based on predetermined weights.
+For instance, a schedule like `["Non-Restaking", "Non-Restaking", "Non-Restaking", "EigenDA"]` would indicate that for every four validators funded, three would go to the "Non-Restaking" strategy and one to the "EigenDA" strategy.
+The schedule should be chosen to prioritize the "Non-Restaking" strategy and low-risk restaking strategies.

 ### Strategy participants 🙋‍♀️